Jack of Fables: Finale

-After becoming the legendary hero he always wanted, Jack Frost decided that his final quest before retiring was defeating a ferocious dragon, rumored to be hiding inside a cave filled with treasure, which he didn't know was actually his own father, Jack Horner.
+After becoming the legendary hero he always wanted, Jack Frost decided that his final quest before retiring was defeating a ferocious dragon, rumored to be hiding inside a cave filled with treasure, which he did not know was actually his own father, Jack Horner.
 Horner himself had a premonition that he and Gary would be defending their treasure to the death from intruders, who would turn out to be minor characters that had appeared in the series.

 Frost successfully tracked Jack down, alongside other supporting characters who also ended up in the same location.
 Both Jacks then fought a bloody duel that eventually killed the two as well as those who were present.
 After Jack Horner died, the devils that he tricked in his Jack O' Lantern days finally came to collect his soul.
 All of them ended up bickering to which of them could claim it, and this gave Jack the opportunity to slip away and escape.
 The small story arc from the main series entitled The Very Last Jack Of Fables Story Of All Time revealed the fate of Jack and Gary after their apparent demise.
 The devils did recapture Jack and they all agreed to put him in an empty planet alone to write down all of his sins and repent.
 While locked away, Jack discovered that he actually had a tiny portion of reality-bending powers because of his half-literal nature, which he then used to resurrect Gary and restore his powers.
 With Gary's powers, Jack invented his own new universe where "he is king, tacos are grown in trees, everyone has a pet dinosaur, and every woman is buxom and in heat all the time".
 Both friends successfully created this universe and finally get to spend their eternity in luxury.